FVLegion/GuardianAI_Training/README.md

 # Guardian AI Training Pipeline

-A simple, clean ClearML-powered training pipeline for human action recognition using BiLSTM with attention mechanism.
+A comprehensive ClearML-powered training pipeline for human action recognition using BiLSTM with attention mechanism.

 ## 🎯 Overview

-This pipeline trains a deep learning model to recognize human actions (Falling, No Action, Waving) from pose keypoint data using:
+This repository contains the Guardian AI training pipeline that recognizes human actions (Falling, No Action, Waving) from pose keypoint data using:
 - **BiLSTM with Attention** for temporal sequence modeling
 - **ClearML** for experiment tracking and dataset management
 - **Hyperparameter Optimization** for automated model tuning
-- **Self-hosted GPU runner** for efficient training
+- **GitHub Actions** with self-hosted GPU runners for CI/CD

 ## 🚀 Quick Start